gurgeous/kdtree/README.md

 * **kd.nearest(x, y)** - find the nearest point.
 Returns an id.
 * **kd.nearestk(x, y, k)** - find the nearest `k` points.
 Returns an array of ids.

 Also, I made it possible to **persist** the tree to disk and load it later.
 That way you can calculate the tree offline and load it quickly at some future point.
-Loading a persisted tree w/ 1 millions points takes less than a second, as opposed to the 3.5 second startup time shown above.
+Loading a persisted tree w/ 1 millions points takes half a second, as opposed to the 3.5 second build time shown above.
 For example:

 ```ruby
 File.open("treefile", "w") { |f| kd.persist(f) }